Tick, tick, tick: Biden, lawmakers fail to reach breakthrough on debt ceiling

 Senate Majority Leader Chuck Schumer (D-N.Y.) said he took away some hope from Tuesday’s meeting because he said everyone in the room agreed that a default must be avoided at all costs.

-He criticized McCarthy after last week’s meeting at the White House, accusing him of refusing to take default off the table.
+After last week’s meeting, Schumer had criticized McCarthy for refusing to take default off the table.

 Schumer also softened his demand that Senate and House Republicans agree to a clean debt-limit increase.
 He instead highlighted the need for what he called a “bipartisan” agreement.

-“Hakeem and I are committed to trying to get that bipartisan bill done,” he added.
+“Hakeem and I are committed to trying to get that bipartisan bill done.”

-Reflecting the growing sense of urgency, the White House announced Tuesday that the president will cut short his trip to Asia and return to Washington Sunday to resume negotiations with Republicans as soon as possible.
+Reflecting the growing sense of urgency, the White House announced Tuesday that the president will cut short his trip to Asia and now plans return to Washington on Sunday in order to resume negotiations with Republicans as soon as possible.

-Biden is scheduled to depart Wednesday for a trip to Japan and then plans to visit Papua New Guinea and then Sydney, Australia.
+Biden will depart Wednesday for a trip to Japan but will no longer make stops in Papua New Guinea and Australia before returning stateside.

 Senate Republican Whip John Thune (S.D.) warned that negotiators need to have a framework hammered out by the end of this week to give leaders in the House and Senate enough time to draft legislation and get it passed in both chambers by the June deadline.